Music of Germany: Heavy metal

 Germany has a long and strong history with heavy metal.
 It is considered by many to be one of Europe's heaviest contributors to the scene.
 The genre is quite popular and mainstream within the country.
 Early hard rock/heavy metal was brought to German soil with the success of Scorpions and Accept.
 Germany is today known for its large metal festivals including Wacken Open Air and Summer Breeze Open Air.

-Germany has a strong tradition of speed metal and power metal.
-Early speed metal bands include Running Wild, Grave Digger, Rage, and to some extent Warlock and Stormwitch.
-The European style of power metal, developed in Germany, was popularized by German bands like Blind Guardian, Helloween, Gamma Ray, Freedom Call, Iron Savior, Avantasia, Edguy and Primal Fear gained international recognition.
+Germany has a strong tradition of speed metal and power metal, with Helloween considered the “fathers of power metal”.
+Other early speed metal bands include Running Wild, Grave Digger, Rage, and to some extent Warlock and Stormwitch.
+The European style of power metal, developed in Germany, was popularized by German bands like Blind Guardian, Gamma Ray, Freedom Call, Iron Savior, Avantasia, Edguy and Primal Fear gained international recognition.
 In many cases these bands initially started out playing speed metal, but later switched to power metal.
 More recently, a new generation of power metal-influenced bands like Masterplan, Orden Ogan, Kissin' Dynamite and Powerwolf is becoming more and more popular in Germany and abroad.

 Running Wild are also considered a pioneer of the pirate metal genre with the release of their 1987 album Under Jolly Roger, which was one of the first pirate-themed heavy metal albums.

 Three local variants of metal subgenres exist in Germany.
 The Teutonic thrash metal scene is represented by such groups as Kreator, Sodom, Destruction, Tankard and Exumer.
 Medieval metal, incorporates German traditional music with industrial metal.
 Notable bands include Subway to Sally, In Extremo, Corvus Corax, Saltatio Mortis and Schandmaul (the last is considered folk rock in Germany).
-Another variant, Neue Deutsche Härte, a form of industrial metal, is detailed below.

-Bands from the genres of death metal, deathcore, metalcore, doom metal, black metal and folk metal are: Absurd, Agathodaimon, Annisokay, Atrocity, Bethlehem, Caliban, Crematory, Dark Fortress, Deadlock, Debauchery, Desaster, Die Apokalyptischen Reiter, Disbelief, Endstille, Electric Callboy, Equilibrium, Falkenbach, Finsterforst, Fleshcrawl, Golem, Heaven Shall Burn, His Statue Falls, Katharsis, Leaves' Eyes, Midnattsol, Moonblood, Morgoth, Mystic Circle, Nagelfar, Nargaroth, Neaera, Necrophagist, Nocte Obducta, Obscura, The Ocean, The Ruins of Beverast, Secrets of the Moon, Saltatio Mortis, Suidakra, Van Canto, War From a Harlots Mouth, We Butter the Bread with Butter and Wolfchant.
+Germany has been a major host of the post-hardcore and metalcore scene in which various festivals and tours were in which bands from all over the world played in.
+Rock am Ring is held at the Nürburgring race track in Nürburg, Rhineland-Palatinate while its counterpart, Rock im Park, is held at the Zeppelinfeld in Nuremberg, Bavaria.
+Full Force, another huge event, hosts shows between the end of June and at the start of July in Löbnitz, Saxony.
+In Hamburg, the Elbriot is held annually while over in Cuxhaven, the Deichbrand takes place between July and August.
+During the summer, the Summer Breeze Open Air festival takes place in Dinkelsbühl, Bavaria.
+In Wacken, Schleswig-Holstein, the Wacken Open Air festival is held during the first weekend of August.
+Germany is also the birthplace of the European-wide Impericon Never Say Die!
+Tour that is held in the Spring all over Europe.
+Impericon also based their retail store in Leipzig.